 - the tools and resources in this link provide you with frameworks to reflect on your current and ideal self, helping you assess, analyze and navigate between these two realities

 - tools and techniques to help you keep track of and store your learning moments and reflections

 These should be more than enough to get you started with the practice of reflection.
 Happy reading and happy reflecting!

 What An Iconic Thought Experiment (& The Woman Behind It) Can Teach Us About The Way We Work

 The mystery woman is Ellen Langer, a social psychologist who organized for a group of 75-year old men to live in a time capsule of sorts.
 The men were given specific instructions of where to meet and what not to bring - namely, they could not bring any materials that were older than the year 1959.
 Upon their arrival at the set place, the men were oriented.
-For a week, the space emulated the year 1959, hosting objects & news pieces that dated back to that year, and a group of men instructed to psychologically inhabit who they were 22 years earlier, at 55 years old.
+For a week, the space emulated the year 1959, hosting objects & news pieces that dated back to that year, and a group of men instructed.

 Even just one week of pretending to be younger actually had significant effects on these men - particularly, on their aging.
 When compared to control groups, these men tested better on measures of dexterity and physical appearance.